-“My only goal in life is to see all countries in this world!”
+“My biggest goal in life is to see all countries in this world!”

 My name is Christina Holthuis and I’m a 28 y/o long-term solo female traveler from Germany.
 I’m an Online Marketing & Photography freelancer currently staying in Dahab, Egypt.
 A Little Nomad wants to be a source of information & inspiration for every woman (and man!) who wants to travel more, better, cheaper and safer!

 If you have a passion for traveling the world and want to know how to do it in an exciting, safe and cheap way – this blog is for you!
 As a long-term solo female traveler who has been to 53 countries, I know the tips & tricks of making the most out of every single trip.
 You don’t need to be scared or rich – I never even had a full-time job (or rich parents)!

 A Little Nomad – My story

 You really want to know more about me and my story?
 Grab a cup of coffee – here’s the long version:

 My parents probably planted the nomad-seed in me, as they were always traveling quite a lot with my sister and I, although we didn’t have a lot of money.
 Also, I’m a Sagittarius – born to be on the road 😉 When I was 16, my Dad used his hard earned miles (unfortunately it’s MUCH harder to collect miles in Germany as it is in the States) to buy a ticket to South Africa for me.
 That was my first big trip alone.
 I was staying with friends of my Dad’s and did voluntary work in the townships of Pietermaritzburg near Durban for a month.
 My heart has always been beating for Africa and since then I wanted to open an orphanage someday, somewhere in Africa.